 - 1. Back up your data. - 2.
-Use Replace Member to replace the disk manually. - NOTE: For more information about the Replace Member feature, see Configure hot spare drives. - 3.
+Use Replace Member or set up a global hot spare to replace the disk automatically. - NOTE: For more information about the Replace Member feature, see the topic Configuring hot spare. - 3.
 Replace the affected physical disk with a new physical disk of equal or higher capacity. - 4.
 Restore from the backup.